Last updated

 If a remote content source is created using a non-empty folder as a mount path, the existing content will be overwritten.

-- The mount path cannot be changed after it has been created.
+• The mount path cannot be changed after creation.
 Create a new remote content entry and remove the existing one if you need to rename it.

 If you add a remote content folder inside of another remote content folder, Redocly overwrites the nested remote content each time the parent remote content folder is updated.
 The nested remote content folder is re-created when it receives its own update.